HoGentTIN/infra-labs/assignment/1-cicd.md

 In the next step, we will set up a complete build pipeline that, if the build and test steps succeed, will launch your application as a Docker container.

-1. Go to the Jenkins pipeline and create a new item.
+1. Go to the Jenkins dashboard and create a new item.
 Enter an appropriate name (e.g. SampleAppPipeline) and select "Pipeline" as job type.
 Press OK.
 2. Optionally, enter a description and in the Pipeline section, enter the following code:

     ```text